-- 1) When standing at a red signal, press the 'SG' button. - 2) 'AT SIG SENT' will appear when the message has been sent. - 3) Soon after, the signalman will reply with 'WAIT'.
+- 1) When standing at a red signal, press the 'STANDING AT SIGNAL' button. - 2) The 'STANDING AT SIGNAL' button will illuminate when the message has been sent. - 3) Soon after, the signalman will reply with 'WAIT'.
 This will always be the reply regardless of whether you can pass the signal or not so do still press 'Tab' if required. - 4) To return to the previous screen, press the '#' button.